karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 It is not mandatory that the primary server for a given catalog zone is also the primary server for the catalog's member zones.

-As well as creating the undelying zone file and initial contents, the implementaion MUST also dynamically create and maintain related zone configuration and state.
+As well as creating the undelying zone file and initial contents, the implementation MUST also dynamically create and maintain related zone configuration and state.
 Further, the implementation MUST load and authoritatively serve the zone to clients.

 # Security Considerations